NicolasMeseguer/pcgcn/README.md

 ```

 ## Bugs & Future Work
-0. [Graphlaxy @ requirements.py] Copies `pyconfig.h` from the local directory of Python into the `Include/` directory.
 1. If a dataset (graph) is NOT undirected, METIS cannot partition it (i.e. graphs in which for each edge (v,u) there is not an edge (u,v)).
 2. Converting graph to METIS output (dataset.graph) using sparse representation not dense (faster).
 3. Computing of subgraphs (edge_blocks) refactor to sparse (it'll be faster).